sdaqo/anipy-cli/docs/getting-started-cli/index.md

     [q] Quit
     Enter option:
     ```

+    !!! note
+        This explanation applies to AniList and MyAnimeList

     The `m` option is **very important** it syncs the MyAnimeList anime to provider animeso we can actually get videos
     for the anime.
 You will be prompted for this anyway so do not worry to much, but it helps to run this every once in a while.